valkey-io/planet/README.md

 ### A Planet Pluto Template

 Planet Pluto needs a template for generating static web pages.
-The template of Planet for the Valkey Community can be found in the template directory of this repository.
+The template of Planet Valkey can be found in the template directory of this repository.

 This template was derived from the template of